-Private equity deals are happening faster than ever: In the first quarter of 2021 alone, mergers and acquisitions are up 94% relative to Q120, with industry veterans expecting even more growth to close out the year.
+Private equity deals are happening faster than ever: Since the start of 2021, 6,004 deals closed for $787.6 billion.
+In fact, current deal count and value totals are already above the highest-ever full-year numbers, with industry veterans expecting even more growth to close out the year.

 At the same time, most firms are also engaging in more add-on acquisitions, which are often completed within months of the initial platform transaction.
 In this environment, it’s easy for management to expend so much energy getting the deal done that there’s nothing left in the tank to devote to the initial transition period.

 The first 100 days following an acquisition are a critical period for private equity sponsors and their newly-acquired portfolio companies.
 Sponsors and management teams must team to address a variety of demands involving people, process and technology within a short window in order to reap immediate benefits, comply with reporting requirements and set the acquisition up for long-term value creation.

 Given the rigors of the acquisition process itself and how much work goes into closing a deal, management teams sometimes do not have the bandwidth to tackle all of these important to-do items on their own.
 In fact, they may not even know where to begin or what work they should prioritize during this period.
 In many cases, these responsibilities fall onto the CFO’s shoulders.
 With so much on their plates already, how can CFOs possibly hope to check every box in the early stages of private equity acquisition to guarantee success and invoke confidence?

 This guide provides some insight into the main obligations to zero in on during the first 100 days post Closing as well as best practices to adhere to so you can maximize value creation both in the short and long terms.

 Assess strategic and operational needs